Samsung Galaxy S8: Batteries

 The S8 and S8+ use non-removable 3000 and 3500 mAh Lithium-Ion batteries respectively, as compared to 3000 and 3600 mAh on the Samsung Galaxy S7 and S7 Edge respectively.
-Samsung stated that it had engineered the batteries to retain their capacity for a longer period of time than previous models.
+Samsung stated that it had engineered the batteries to retain their capacity for a longer period than previous models.

 The S8 supports AirFuel Inductive (formerly PMA) and Qi wireless charging standards.
 Due to the recalls of the Samsung Galaxy Note 7, Samsung said in a press conference it is committed to stricter quality control and safety testing procedures on all of the company's future products.

-The device can charge at 9 watts (5V 1.8A) through an ordinary USB and 12.5 watts through USB-C power delivery (5V 2.5A).
-Charging speeds upwards of 15 watts (9V 1.67A) are attainable through Qualcomm Quick Charge 2.0, however fast charging is disabled during operation of the device (while the screen is turned on), throttling charging speed down to less than half, regardless of temperature.
+The device can charge at 9 W (5V 1.8A) through an ordinary USB and 12.5 W through USB-C power delivery (5V 2.5A).
+Charging speeds upwards of 15 watts (9V 1.67A) is attainable through Qualcomm Quick Charge 2.0, however fast charging is disabled during operation of the device (while the screen is turned on), throttling charging speed down to less than half, regardless of temperature.